-First you take a length of yarn approximately twice the length you want your cord.
-Grip near one end with your left hand and hold near to your left hand with your right between finger and thumb.
+First you take a length of yarn approximately twice the length you want your cord to be.
+Grip near one end with your left hand between your finger and thumb, then with your right hand hold near to your left hand between finger and thumb.

 Start twisting with your right hand in the same direction that the yarn is already twisted.
 Keeping the end still firmly in your left hand, move the finger and thumb of your left hand nearer your right hand (Yes it IS possible) to prevent the yarn unravelling.
 Move your right hand further along the yarn to the right and twist again.
 Do this all along the length.

 When you have finished twisting bring the two ends together and the yarn will twist around itself.